Enhanced topological superconductivity in spatially modulated planar Josephson junctions: Results

 To summarize this section, we point out that the most appealing feature of the Josephson junction proposal for realizing topological superconductivity and MZMs -- the extensive low-field topological phase emerging in the presence of a phase difference $\phi=\pi$ [see Fig. \ref{FIG2} (b)] -- is offset by serious limitations regarding the size of the topological gap.
 For the realistic parameters used in our calculation, the maximum topological gap is $\Delta_{\text{top}} \approx 0.23 \Delta_o= 0.07~\text{meV}$.
 Moreover, generating this gap requires not only a finite Zeeman field, $E_Z\approx 1~$meV, but also tuning the Junction potential $V_J$ (see Fig. \ref{FIG3}).
 However, if the regime $E_Z\approx 1~$meV is accessible and $V_J$ can be tuned, one can realize similar values of the topological gap in a system with no phase difference, by simply tuning the junction potential (see Figs. \ref{FIG3} and \ref{FIG4}).
 In both cases the major problem is the relatively small topological gap and, consequently, the fragility of the topological phase and of the emerging MZMs.
-In the next section we explore the possibility of enhancing the robustness of the topological superconducting phase by engineering periodically-modulated structures.